The challenges facing spine surgery

 Surgeons face relentless pressure to operate faster, turn cases around quicker, and maximize OR throughput — yet every unnecessary delay makes that impossible.

-- CAS systems time-consuming setup wastes OR minutes
+- Long set up time of CAS systems wastes OR minutes

-- One patient shift = full recalibration of CAS systems
+- One patient shift requires recalibration of CAS systems

 OR Time Lost – Calculators